ukparliament/Orchestration/Functions/readme.md

 **Description**: Backs up this database to the data storage platform.
 The backup is run daily at 5am to Azure's backup data platform resource.
 This is scheduled in the `SchedulerJobLoop.json` file in the `LogicApps` folder.
-Currently retention is permanent but will be reduced if an expected enhancement from Microsoft can manage this retention automatically.
+Currently retention is permanent but will be reduced if an expected enhancement from Microsoft can manage this retention better and automatically.

 ---